-- Install the appropriate vent screen into the vent termination elbow. - Gently push the screen into the termination elbow until it sits against the inside shoulder. - The metal wire screens are self-securing. - Plastic screens must be secured with (2) drops of silicone sealant.
+- Install the appropriate vent screen into the vent termination elbow. - Gently push the screen into the termination elbow until it sits against the inside shoulder. - The metal wire screens are self-securing. - Plastic screens must be secured with (2) rustproof screws.
 This will allow for easy removal for inspection and cleaning.